j0hax/ESP32-Life/README.md

 ### For Platfromio

-Use the PIO.ini in a new project and the main.ino build and flash..
+1. Use the PIO.ini in a new project and the main.ino build and flash..
 Quick and easy

+### For Arduino

+1. Delete <Arduino.h> and use the .zip libs for the display
+2. Switch to Platformio